-[Download] Tuner for Windows
+[Download] Free Chromatic Tuner Software for Windows

-[Download] Tuner for Windows Mobile
+[Download] Free Chromatic Tuner Software for Windows Mobile *

-[Download] Chromatic Tuner source code
+[Download] Chromatic Tuner C++ source code

 If you are not getting anything at all on the volume bar, you may need to adjust your audio properties: The tuner uses your PC's "Preferred Device" for sound recording.
 There are various examples of how to configure the microphone as the recording device for Windows PCs floating around.